Roxy Atkins: Career

 After World War II, Andersen went to California with her husband and became an American citizen.
 She served as the Pacific district chair of the Amateur Athletic Union from 1950 to 1976.
 With the United States national track and field team, she worked with the team at the 1956 Summer Olympics, 1971 Pan American Games and 1983 Pan American Games.

 Awards and honors

-Andersen was inducted into the National Track and Field Hall of Fame in 1991.
+Andersen was inducted into the USA National Track and Field Hall of Fame in 1991.